What to do when you're accidentally sunburnt

 Sunburn doesn’t always look red and peeling though.
 It can be experienced as a brown tan or as a waxy feeling, with rough skin texture and even acne breakouts.

 Enjoy a soothing, cool shower and pat your skin dry.
-Rubbing sunburn will make it worse.
+Rubbing sunburn will make it worse.2.
+Stay hydrated

 If you use peels, anti-ageing serums or exfoliants, stop using these products until your sunburn heals.
-Also avoid products that make your skin more sensitive to the sun, such as topical retinoids, hydroxy acids and some fragrances.
+Also avoid products that make your skin more sensitive to the sun, such as topical retinoids, hydroxy acids and some fragrances.4.
+Apply topical aids

 Apply a cream or serum rich in vitamins B3, C or E, or other cooling ingredients such as aloe vera, cucumber or menthol.
-(Growing an aloe vera plant in your garden can be great for times like this!)
+(Growing an aloe vera plant in your garden can be great for times like this!)5.
+Moisturise

 If you got sunburnt while wearing sunscreen as directed on the label, it’s time to find a more effective product.
 Choose a broad-spectrum, SPF50+ sunscreen and wear it every day.
 Remember to read the instructions carefully and re-apply every two hours (or more if you’re sweating or swimming) for the product to work properly.
 Don’t forget to apply sunscreen to your ears, the backs of your arms and legs, and your hands.

 While recovering from sunburn, avoid adding any more UV exposure to your already damaged skin cells.
 Stay out of the sun completely until your skin heals and then be extra careful about protecting yourself when you do return to normal outdoor activities.8.
 Be sun safe – always!